pnathanoj/pnathanoj.github.io/ppast.md

 Creation of educational boards for the Palms Garden with information relative to palm distribution, diversity, uses as well as interesting facts.
 Done with _Adobe InDesign_ and _Adobe Illustrator_.

 ![](/photo/pano1.jpg)
-_Example for unfinished panoramical board design_
+_Example of unfinished panoramical board design_

 ![](/photo/pano2.jpg)
 _Board draft_